indocom/lumina/docs/after/module-registration.md

 title: Module Registration
 ---

+**A brief introduction to the modular system**

+ Note: this section applies mainly for Engineering, Computing, Science, SDE, FASS, BIZ, some exceptions may apply for different majors.
+Do double check with seniors from the same major.
+-   Classes/courses in NUS are called “modules”.

+-   Almost every module will have MCs (modular credits) assigned to them.

+-   Most modules are 4 MCs.

+-   You will need about 160 MCs to graduate, depending on your major.

+-   Out of these ~160 MCs, more than half of them are your Core Modules (Modules associated with your major)

+-   You will need to clear 5 General Education Modules (20 MCs in total) before you graduate.
+Students in the UTown college programme will take RC modules instead.

+-   You will have about 32 MCs of Unrestricted Electives (You can take any modules you are interested in, even if it’s from outside of your major/faculty)

-Module Registration process in NUS is done via the ModReg portal in EduRec.
-It is where you will choose your desired module for the semester.
+**Module Registration process in NUS is done via the ModReg portal in EduRec.
+It is where you will choose your desired module for the semester.**

 ![modreg flowchart](http://www.nus.edu.sg/ModReg/modreg/images/undergraduate-students-v4.jpg)